 If you need help with obtaining the Grant of Representation but then wish to administer the estate yourself, we can help with that for a fixed fee.

-The fee will be between £800-£1500 plus VAT depending on the complexity of the matter.
+The fee will start from a minimum of £1500 plus VAT depending on the complexity of the matter for administering the Estate and from £850 for obtaining the Grant.
 See further above for details of the type of cases that would fall at each extreme.
 There may also be exceptional cases where the complexity demands a fixed fee higher than that stated or where you agree to instruct us on an hourly basis rather than a fixed fee.

 Disbursements will also be payable as set out above.